malco1mc/fitness-app/README.md

-SquatForm

-Real-time squat form tracking, powered by computer vision — built as a full-stack web app.

-Built together by Malcolm and Megan.
+<h1>Formyoula</h1>

+Hi!
+We're Malcolm and Megan, and this is our fitness app, Formyoula, designed to help you perfect your exercise form.

+<h2>What is it?</h2>
-What is this?
-SquatForm watches you squat through your webcam, scores your form in real time, and tracks your progress over time.
-It started as a single-file pose-tracking demo and is growing into a full production app: user accounts, a real database, a REST API, video replays, and analytics dashboards.
-No wearables.
-No guesswork.
-Just your camera and some math.
+Formyoula watches you perform any exercise of your choosing through your camera, scores your form in real time, and tracks your progress over time.
+Without proper form in the gym, building and targetting the right muscle groups will be nearly impossible.

-Features Live form tracking — pose detection runs right in the browser, no server round-trip needed for the core tracking loop Rep-by-rep scoring — depth, knee tracking, and faults (like knees caving in) are scored on every single rep User accounts — register/login with hashed passwords and JWT-based auth Persistent history — every session and rep gets saved, so progress is never lost Video recording — record your set and upload it straight to cloud storage for later review Analytics — trends in form score, best depth, and weekly activity over time

-Built by Malcolm and Megan — figuring out full-stack development one squat at a time.
-PRs, ideas, and form critiques welcome.
+<h2>Features</h2>
+<P>- Wide variety of exercises to choose from</P>
+<P>- Live webcam tracking your form, using vector math to score it</P>
+<P>- Home page with popular and favourited exercises</P>
+<p>- Ability to upload videos to be assessed for proper form</p>

+Currently a work in progress - feedback and ideas are always welcome! :)